ncatlab/nlab-content/pages/5/9/8/4/4895/content.md

   \,.
 $$

-The [[geometric quantization]] of the theory requires that we choose a polarization of this (split the space of forms into "coordinates" and their "canonical momenta").
+The [[geometric quantization]] of the theory requires that we choose a polarization of the [[complexification]] of this space (split the space of forms into "coordinates" and their "canonical momenta").

 One way to achieve this is to choose a [[conformal structure]] on $\Sigma$.
 The corresponding [[Hodge star operator]]